manacake/docs.greycat.co/docs/keypad.md

 # Keypad
 ## Intro
 We reminisce mechanical cell phone keypads.
-In our opinion, the physical clickiness of the metal snap dome was never was never replaced by the haptic vibrators or touch screens.
-So we contacted our buddies in the cell phone repair markets and rummaged through some Shenzhen e-waste and discovered a gold mine: recycled qwerty keypads!
+In our opinion, the physical clickiness of the metal snap dome was never replaced by the haptic vibrators or touch screens.
+So we contacted our buddies in the cell phone repair markets, rummaged through some Shenzhen e-waste, and discovered a gold mine: recycled qwerty keypads!
 We chose our favorite and worked it into the PCB design.

 ## Keypad hardware
 The full QWERTY keypad is off of the Blackberry 9700.
-The kid comes with the metal dome switch array that is placed onto the PCB AND the the 9700 keypad that is placed over the top.
+The kit comes with the metal dome switch array that is placed onto the PCB AND the the 9700 keypad that is placed over the top.
+The keypad pressure fits onto the pcb, or can be held in place by a case.
 The result is an extremely satisfying button press.

 ## Keypad pin function
 The circuit board design is a simple rows and columns matrix.
 Columns are pulled high to 5 volts through a 10K resistor and rows are grounded.
 When the metal snap dowm is compressed from a keyboard press, the row and column is triggered and the keypad library recognizes the keypad press.